dida-do/GeoGrapher/docs/source/downloaders.rst

 For *JAXA* DEM (digital elevation model) data use ``JAXADownloaderForSingleVector`` and ``JAXADownloadProcessor``.

-Other sources for remote sensing rasterry:
+Other sources for remote sensing rasters:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Subclass ``DownloaderForSingleSingleVector`` and ``Processor`` to interface with